Before we dive into the technical aspects of building a website, try to recall the best website you’ve seen to date.

 After you have decided on a niche, it’s time to understand the different types of websites you can develop based on your idea.

 Tip: Narrow down your goals.
-That will help you find websites in your industry to look at for some inspiration.
+This will help you find websites in your industry to look at for some inspiration.

-Here are a few types of websites to help you select the right one for you:
+Here are a few types of websites you can start:

 According to Wikipedia, a blog is a discussion or informational website published on the Internet, often in informal, diary-style article entries.